 1) To take the full $2,500 deduction, your modified adjusted gross income (MAGI) must be less than $65,000 ($130,000 on a joint return).
 There is currently a MAGI phaseout that allows those who make between $65,000 and $80,000 ($130,000 – $160,000 on joint return) to take a partial deduction.
 If your MAGI falls within the phaseout window, the formula for calculating your maximum deduction is here.
 A couple filing jointly with $145,000 in MAGI can claim a maximum deduction of $1,250, for example.

 2) If you refinance your student loan for more than your original loan amount, the additional amount must be used to pay for education expenses such as tuition, room and board, book, supplies and transportation.

-Editor’s note: Updated Jan.
-26, 2016 to update modified adjusted gross income limits (MAGI).
-Consult with your tax advisor, IRS and lender to determine your individual situation.
+Editor’s note: Consult with your tax adviser, IRS and lender to determine your individual situation.
 Credible is a multi-lender marketplace that allows borrowers to request competitive loan offers from vetted lenders, without affecting their credit scores.